Respect in Striving for Excellence (RISE)

 Sara Armstrong earned her Ph.D. from the Interdisciplinary Theatre and Drama program at Northwestern University in 2013.
 She holds an M.A. in Theatre Studies from the University of Kansas, a B.A. in Theatre from the University of Oklahoma, and was a postgraduate fellow in Dramaturgy/Playwriting at the University of Birmingham, England.
 Her dissertation focused on the role operating theories of embodiment play in privileging and marginalizing particular student bodies in performance learning spaces.
 She has over twenty years of experience as an actor, director, dramaturg, arts administrator, and educator across professional, university, and community contexts.
 She has led the CRLT theatre program since 2012 establishing strategic priorities for the company that align with the needs of a range of higher education communities and the Players commitments to advancing social justice and equity in academic spaces.

 Eric Bell is a Professor of Astronomy.
 He received a B.Sc. in Physics and Astronomy from the University of Glasgow in 1996 and a PhD in Physics from the University of Durham in 2000.
 He was a postdoctoral research assistant at the University of Arizona and then a staff scientist at the Max Planck Institute for Astronomy in Germany.
 He joined the faculty at the University of Michigan in 2009.
 His research focuses on understanding how galaxies grow and develop throughout cosmic history and how we can use observations to learn about the dark matter-driven growth of galaxies.
 At UM he has served on a number of committees, many focusing on equity and inclusion, often in teaching contexts.
-From July 1 onwards he will be the Graduate Program Director and Associate Chair for the Department of Astronomy.
+He serves as the Graduate Program Director and Associate Chair for the Department of Astronomy.
 Prof. Bell is a recipient of a John Dewey Award for teaching excellence and an Arthur F. Thurnau Professorship, the University of Michigan’s highest honor for teaching excellence.

 Tom Braun is a Professor at the University of Michigan (UM) School of Public Health and has been a faculty member of the Biostatistics Department since 1999.
 He has a broad background in the design and analysis of clinical trials and clinical data specific to oncology.
 He is a leading expert in the design of adaptive Phase I clinical trials and has also published methodology related to the analysis of longitudinal data, diagnostic tests, and competing risks.
 He also was previously a faculty member of the School of Dentistry, assisting in the study of periodontal disease and oral and throat cancer.
 Tom is thrilled to be a member of RISE and working to promote positive and respectful experiences for everyone in academia.